Grants, Contests, & Awards

 The Calgary Awards are presented each year to celebrate and recognize outstanding achievements and contributions made by Calgarians, and include the Environmental Achievement Awards.

 Canadian Excellence in Environmental Education Awards are handed out by EECOM (The Canadian Network for Environmental Education and Communication) in almost a dozen different categories.

 Climate Change Educational Leaders (Teachers) recognizes Excellence in Environmental Education, Communication, and Inspiration by Canada's amazing teachers.
 Open to teachers Grades K-12.
 Program launches September each year.

-Global Environmental and Outdoor Education Council of the ATA gives awards for environmental excellence each year.
+Global Environmental and Outdoor Education Council (GEOEC) of the ATA gives awards for environmental excellence each year.